 5' - 6'

 Shade to Partial Shade

-Moist: ensure planting area provides adequate drainage
+Moist (not wet): Ensure planting area provides adequate drainage